 Super Bowl 2021 ads: Here are the leaked commercials

 Super Bowl advertising has always been a high-stakes activity, with brands spending millions for 30 seconds of airtime alone to trot out their messages in front of more than 100 million viewers.
-But in 2021, the stakes are even higher after a bruising year that included a pandemic, an economic crisis, racial justice demonstrations and an attack on the Capitol Building.
+But in 2021, the stakes are even higher after a bruising year that included a pandemic, an economic crisis, racial justice demonstrations and an attack on the U.S. Capitol.

 "Going to the Super Bowl means you are speaking to an audience of 100 million or more — you have to make sure you don't convey an unintended message, that you don't hit an iceberg along the way," he said.
 "There is some trepidation on the side of advertisers — I think they are right to be cautious."